Tha1n/CompilerWhileCpp/documentation/man.md

 ## Exit status
   If the `-o` option is not used, whpp print the pretty indented program.
 If the `-o` option is used, whpp create a file defined by the option and print the indented program into this file.
-  //TODO: if the input is not correct
+  If the `-i` option is not used, whpp doesn't print anything.

 ## Known bugs
   None